rust-lang/rust/CONTRIBUTING.md

 1. Clone the [`rust-lang/rust`] repository (all of the following commands have to be run inside the `rust` directory)
-2. Sync the changes to the copy of Clippy to your fork of the Clippy repository:
+2. Sync the changes to the rust-copy of Clippy to your Clippy fork:
     ```bash
     # Make sure to change `your-github-name` to your github name in the following command
     git subtree push -P src/tools/clippy git@github.com:your-github-name/rust-clippy sync-from-rust